Domingo-Gomez-Perez/DA2425/capitulo_2/chapter2.md

 selectors `x-point` and `y-point` that define this representation.
-Finally, using your selectors and constructors, define a procedure `midpoint-segment` that takes a line segment as argument and returns its midpoint (the point whose coordinates are the average of the coordinates of the endpoints).
+Finally, using your selectors and constructors, define a procedure `midpoint-segment` that takes a line segment as argument and returns its midpoint (the point whose coordin ates are the average of the coordinates of the endpoints).
 To try your procedures, you'll need a way to print points:

 ```